Robert Preston, 1st Viscount Gormanston: Career

-In 1460, during the brief period when Richard of York controlled the royal government in the name of Henry VI, the office of Lord Chancellor of Ireland was held by John Dynham, 1st Baron Dynham, and Preston was appointed his deputy.
+In 1460, during the brief period when Richard of York, 3rd Duke of York controlled the royal government in the name of Henry VI, the office of Lord Chancellor of Ireland was held by John Dynham, 1st Baron Dynham, and Preston was appointed his deputy.
 He was summoned to sit in the Irish House of Lords "as his father and grandfather had been".
 The Parliament of Ireland passed acts in 1460 and 1462 restoring Gormanston's precedence over David Fleming, 5th Baron Slane, but their dispute dragged on until 1478, when Gormanston was raised to the superior degree of viscount.
 The following year Edward IV appointed his second son Richard, who was only four years old, Lord Lieutenant of Ireland, and Gormanston was appointed Lord Deputy.
 In 1470 the Crown granted him an allowance of £20 per annum, payable from the rents of certain lands in County Meath.

 After the downfall of the House of York, Gormanston, like most of the Anglo-Irish nobility, supported the claims of the pretender to the Crown, Lambert Simnel against the new Tudor dynasty.
 Simnel's cause was decisively crushed at the Battle of Stoke Field in 1487.
 Like nearly of his peers, Gormanston was pardoned for this act of treason in 1488 and restored to favour.

 In 1493 Henry VII reappointed him Lord Deputy: he held a Parliament at Drogheda, and a council at Trim, attended by Gerald FitzGerald, 8th Earl of Kildare ("the Great Earl") and most other leading Anglo-Irish magnates, where Gormanston bound them all over to keep the peace.
 The council does not seem to have produced any useful results: soon afterwards Gormanston, Kildare and other nobles were summoned to England to account for their governance of Ireland.
 In 1495, Poynings' Parliament annulled the 1493 Parliament.
 Gormanston died in May 1503.